jdavis-uah/alet-cybercamp/README.md

 After the embeddings are computed, an LLM chat engine will be constructed for the uploaded file.
 You can now begin asking questions about the file and inspect the LLM responses.

 ### Changing the LLM Used
 By default, the application uses the Gemma3 model for LLM processing.
-If you are unable to run this model due to performance, open the `config.toml` file and change the `LLM_MODEL_NAME` variable from `"gemma3:latest"` to `"tinyllama"`.
+If you are unable to run this model due to performance, open the `config.toml` file and change the `LLM_MODEL_NAME` variable from `"gemma3:latest"` to `"gemma3:1b"` or `"tinyllama"`.

 You will have to rebuild and restart the application after making this change.
 You can do this by issuing the following commands in the terminal:
 ```